Top-Rated New York to Delaware Car Shipping Company

 The Driver's Arrival

-An adult age 18 or older must be present to receive the vehicle during delivery.
-Customers who cannot attend personally may designate a trusted friend, family member, coworker, or relocation contact to complete the inspection and paperwork.
+An adult who is at least 18 years old must be present to accept the vehicle at delivery.
+If you cannot be there yourself, you may designate a trusted family member, friend, coworker, or relocation contact to receive the vehicle and complete the inspection on your behalf.

 Inspection